6 Best DVD Menu Creators and How to Design Custom Disc Menus in 2026

 ConvertXtoDVD is an all-in-one DVD authoring and burning tool for Windows.
 It can handle almost all mainstream video formats, convert them into DVD-compliant structures, and then either burn directly to DVD media or output a VIDEO_TS folder and ISO image.
 On the menu side, the software provides multiple themed menu templates, and you can further expand the styles with official template packs.

-In terms of customization, you can change the menu background image, add background music, adjust title layout, modify buttons, and insert custom text.
+You can also change the menu background image, add background music, adjust title layout, modify buttons, and insert custom text.
 It also supports dynamic menus by importing an MPEG-2 video as an animated background.
-However, we do not recommend using this option in most cases: although motion menus look more impressive, they are essentially looping low-resolution MPEG-2 clips, which significantly increase encoding load and authoring time, and can sometimes lead to unstable burns or higher CPU usage during playback.
+However, we do not recommend using this option in most cases: although motion menus look more impressive, they are essentially looping low-resolution MPEG-2 clips, which increase encoding load and authoring time, and can sometimes lead to unstable burns or higher CPU usage during playback.
 For most projects, we suggest prioritizing stable static menus instead.

 Compatible OS: Windows